Is it possible to apply to the graduate program and receive funding as an international student? Yes.

 Do I need to know who will be my graduate advisor before applying?
 How do I select my graduate advisor?
 Graduate students are expected to work closely with their graduate advisors in their chosen area of specialization (e.g.: late medieval, 19th-century Europe, contemporary art, pre-Columbian, or modern Latin America).
 Thus, when applying to the graduate program advisors should be selected among the art history tenured or tenure-track faculty active in or affiliated with the Newcomb Art Department and not among the visiting or adjunct faculty.

 How many students are accepted each year into the graduate program?
-Since 2005 we have received around 30 to 40 applications per year.
-On average, four graduate students are accepted with full scholarships.
+We receive approximately 50 applications per year, and we admit an average of four students with full fellowships.

 What can I do to improve my application?
 Make sure that you indicate clearly what is your specific area of specialization.
 Applications are evaluated considering how well the objectives of the students match with the area of research and teaching of their future advisors.
 Thus, the letter of intent and the written sample should be prepared with this in mind.